liquidhelium/Rizlium/readme.md

 # Rizlium
-You're right, but this is a editor. (?)
+You're right, but this is an editor. (?)